 It’s best to consume this winter cocktail recipe immediately.

-Double or triple the grapefruit gin cocktail recipe if you plan on serving it at a party or more extensive crowd.
+Double or triple the grapefruit gin cocktail recipe to serve it at a party or more extensive crowd.
 Combine everything but the aquafaba in a jar with a tight lid.
-Once you are ready to serve, add aquafaba and ice and mix away per two servings.
+Once ready to serve, add aquafaba and ice and mix away per two servings.

 How to make Lemon Bitters at home